-Weren't we lucky with the weather?!!
-My goodness the previous week it had been chucking it down and then we were blessed with a cloudless, sunny day.
+We were yet again lucky with a cloudless, sunny day.
 Everyone made a great effort with their 20 minutes of running to try and get as many laps as possible; and the team costumes were brilliant.
-Kudos to the 'Where's Wally?', 'The Running Dead', and 'Ermitage Girls' teams - you looked amazing :) What is even more amazing is that we are going to be able to raise so much for each very deserving charity: Middle School students you are all stars!
+What is even more amazing is that we are going to be able to raise so much for each very deserving charity: Middle School students you are all stars!
 A big shoutout to Mlle Rakoczy for her brilliant organisation too.

 During the holidays in February, I went to the US with a group of 12 student.
 We first visited Washington DC, the capital of the US, which was very interesting.
 We spent three days there.
 We saw the White House, the Washington Monument, the Lincoln Memorial, the Vietnam War memorial, the World War II Memorial and we visited many interesting museums.
 We had to walk a lot, but it was really worth it: everything was amazing!

 Then, we went to Charlotte, in North Carolina, to meet our exchange students.
 They were all very kind, and my exchange student and I became good friends.
 I really miss her, but she will come to France with her group in June.
 We went to school with our exchange students every morning, and we did different activities during the afternoon.
 The school was huge and really pretty!
 And the lessons were very interesting.
 The activities of the afternoon were also fun, as we visited the town, went shopping and even visited Duke University, where Mr. Hunter went to college!
 For the last day, we went rock climbing with our exchange students, and we had a party for our last night.